E2Blue/MetroWebUI/README.md

 Immediate child divs and li elements of tiles are automaticaly sized to the tile, this is to keep a nice layout for sliding

+Layout:
+*Tiles:
+If you want a larger tile than those provided, please consider using a hero instead.

 Animation:
-The ease class combined with a bg-* class provides a way to ease a background-color change on hover.
+The ease class combined with a bg-* class provides a way to ease a background-color change on hover.x